 For the pH, a strong bias effect of PMM can be observed in Fig.~\ref{fig:res:diff_pmm_y}, with high PMM resulting in clearly higher pH estimates.
 In the pH modeling of ADM1-R3, $\theta_8=S_\mathrm{ion,eff}$ acts as addtional cations, cf. Eqs.~\eqref{eq:R3-Core:y_ph} and \eqref{eq:R3-Core:SHPlus}, which lift the pH \cite{Bernard2001,PrasannaKumar.2024}.
 Within the first week, the differences between individual graphs grow slightly, but remain about constant thereafter.

-This matches with the convergence behaviour of IN, where individual graphs in Fig.~\ref{fig:res:diff_pmm_y} diverge from another withing the first week, and maintain their relative bias thereafter.
+This matches with the convergence behaviour of IN, where individual graphs in the third subplot of Fig.~\ref{fig:res:diff_pmm_y} diverge from another within the first week, and maintain their relative bias thereafter.
 All four IN estimates deliver decreasing trajectories, but steeper slopes and hence lower estimates are obtained with increasing PMM.
 This is plausible since $\theta_8=\varphi_\mathrm{IN}$ amplifies the influent concentration of IN, which reflects in higher IN estimates.
-Yet, measurement updates are hardly affected by the PMM, as similar innovations result in similar corrections, cf. magnification in Fig.~\ref{fig:res:diff_pmm_y}.
+However, measurement updates are hardly affected by the PMM, as similar innovations result in similar corrections, cf. the inset in the third subplot of Fig.~\ref{fig:res:diff_pmm_y}.

-Lastly, lower estimates of AC concentrations in the lower subplot of Fig.~\ref{fig:res:diff_pmm_y} are obtained with higher PMM.
-Again, this can be explained with the underlying model dependencies, and underlines that the PMM mostly affects the time update: $\theta_5=\mu_\mathrm{m,ac}$ accelerates the degradation of AC and the formation of \chfour \cite{Segura.2025,Weinrich2021}, which consequently results in lower AC estimates, cf. magnification of AC in Fig.~\ref{fig:res:diff_pmm_y}.
-Differences between the graphs almost vanish after about 1 week, whereafter permanent estimation errors remain in a similar range for individual PMM levels.
+Lastly, lower estimates of AC concentrations in the bottom subplot of Fig.~\ref{fig:res:diff_pmm_y} are obtained with higher PMM.
+Again, this can be explained with the underlying model dependencies, and underlines that the PMM mostly affects the time update. $\theta_5=\mu_\mathrm{m,ac}$ accelerates the degradation of AC and the formation of \chfour \cite{Segura.2025,Weinrich2021}, which consequently results in lower AC estimates, cf. the inset for AC in Fig.~\ref{fig:res:diff_pmm_y}.
+Differences between the graphs almost vanish after about 1 week, when permanent estimation errors remain in a similar range for individual PMM levels.

-Overall, the effect of the parametric PMM can be attributed to the time update, i.e., the model predictions, as differences between the trajectories accumulate gradually over time and measurement corrections do not differ noticeably for different PMM.
+Overall, the effect of the parametric PMM can be attributed to the model predictions during the time update, as differences between the trajectories accumulate gradually over time and measurement corrections do not differ noticeably for different PMM.